 Every girl who becomes a mother instantly appreciates her mother more, but I can’t tell mine that.
-I can’t ever send a “thanks for putting up with me” text or a “how did you do this?!?” call.
+I can’t ever send a “thanks for putting up with me” text or dial a “how did you do this?!?” call.
 On particularly hard days at home with three babies I sometimes think of her and try to be as patient as she was and to see the light through the dark like she did so well.
-I thank her in my mind and hope she can hear me from heaven.
+I thank her aloud in my kitchen and hope she can hear me from heaven.

 I love my kids harder

 Whether you’re 12 or 65, losing your mom is a hell of a blow.
 I think I’ll always feel a little bit lost without her, but I’ll never doubt how much she loved me and how special she made life for me.
 I want the same for my kids.
-I also desperately missed the deep connection I had with her until I had my own children so I soak that shit up every chance I get now.
+I also desperately missed the deep connection I had with her until I had my own children so I soak it up every chance I get now.

 I’m not a brat anymore